 Can I use a hosted solution if I am working with PII data?

-Regardless of where an organisation stores its PII data – it must take appropriate measures to ensure that it is secure and protected.
+Regardless of where an organisation stores its PII data or its role, it must take appropriate measures to ensure that it is secure and protected.
 The organisation is responsible for protecting the privacy of the individuals with whom it interacts.

 An organisation will find itself on the wrong side of the data privacy laws if an audit reveals that appropriate controls and security measures are not in place around PII data.
 If any PII data is leaked, lost or stolen from an organisation, the organisation may well incur penalties.